fgasparro/EdgeDS-Docs/docs/Quick_Start.rst

 If you access SDs using the SDS .NET libraries, transient fault handling is built in; the SDS client automatically retries error codes identified as transient.

-If you access the SDS API directly from the OSIsoft Cloud Services endpoint, you should consider creating your own retry logic to automatically retry when encountering errors identified as transient.
+If you access the SDS API directly from the Edge Data Store endpoint, you should consider creating your own retry logic to automatically retry when encountering errors identified as transient.